awsdocs/amazon-opensearch-service-developer-guide/doc_source/serverless-saml.md

 ## Accessing OpenSearch Dashboards<a name="serverless-saml-dashboards"></a>

-After you configure a SAML provider, all users and groups associated with that provider can navigate to the OpenSearch Dashboards endpoint at `collection-endpoint/_dashboards/` *for all collections*\.
-They can then sign in using their SAML credentials\.
+After you configure a SAML provider, all users and groups associated with that provider can navigate to the OpenSearch Dashboards endpoint\.
+The Dashboards URL has the format `collection-endpoint/_dashboards/` *for all collections*\.

+If you have SAML enabled, selecting the link in the AWS Management Console directs you to the IdP selection page, where you can sign in using your SAML credentials\.
 First, use the dropdown to select an identity provider:

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/opensearch-service/latest/developerguide/images/idpList.png)

 Then sign in using your IdP credentials\.

-**Note**
-Although all SAML users and groups can sign in to OpenSearch Dashboards for all collections, they won't be able to view, create, edit, or delete any data until you grant them access through *data access policies*\.
-For the required steps, see the next section\.
+If you don't have SAML enabled, selecting the link in the AWS Management Console directs you to log in as an IAM user or role, with no option for SAML\.

 ## Granting SAML identities access to collection data<a name="serverless-saml-policies"></a>